 By Holland Cooke

-OOPS.
-Do your endorsement spots say “I haven’t sold you yet?”
+OOPS!
+Do you say, “I haven’t sold you yet?”

 Often, these are long-standing advertiser relationships.
 Two cautions:

-- If you’ve been touting an advertiser for years, DON’T say so.
+If you’ve been touting an advertiser for a while, DON’T say so.
 “For years, I’ve been telling you about [name of business]” = “…and I haven’t sold you yet, have I?”
-Instead…
+Instead, keep the pitch fresh.

-- “MY GOOD FRIENDS AT [name of business],” which sounds real phony.
+“MY GOOD FRIENDS AT [name of business],” which sounds phony.

-- “…AND MUCH MORE” means nothing.
+“…AND MUCH MORE,” which means nothing.
 Weed-out stuff like this, and you’ll give copy more time to breathe.